mlswg/mls-architecture/draft-ietf-mls-architecture.md

 It is typically expected for users within a Group to own different devices.

-A new device can either be added to a group by sharing secrets of an existing client or be considered as a new client by the protocol.
+A new device can be added to a group and be considered as a new client by the protocol.
 This client will not gain access to the history even if it is owned by someone who owns another member of the Group.
 Restoring history is typically not allowed at the protocol level but applications can elect to provide such a mechanism outside of MLS.
 Such mechanisms, if used, may undermine the FS and PCS guarantees provided by MLS.

 ### Extensibility / Pluggability